cloudposse/atmos/website/docs/reference/terraform-limitations.md

 # Overcoming Terraform Limitations with Atmos

-To grasp the motivation behind Atmos's creation, it's helpful to examine Terraform—a tool integral to our development processes.
-Let's delve into the challenges and limitations we encountered with Terraform, setting the stage for Atmos's development.
+To better understand the rationale behind Atmos's design, it may be helpful to hear about our experiences with Terraform—a tool integral to our development processes.
+Let's explore the challenges and constraints we faced using Terraform, which paved the way for creating Atmos.

 ## What is Terraform?